aparkening/tea_tastes/README.md

 ## Usage

-Add your own data to get started.
-Or run the seed below to interact with sample data.
+Use your browser to add users, notes, teas, and shops.
+Or add seed data via command line to interact with sample entries.
 ```
     $ rake db:seed
 ```